DDSoftDennie/speaker/ToWrite.md

 - **Conspiracy Theory Creators**: Leveraging AI, DeepFakes, and digital cults to spread misinformation.
 - **Society**: Including the media, the government, the masses, and IT professionals.

+## Speech Synthesis: From a Belgian Fraud history to American Big Tech

+## Dennie's Digiclub: Lessons from 1 year of (cognitive) disability inclusive workshops

+## Digital Anxiety: When all Trust is gone

+## (Autism and) The Predictive Brain Theory (in Tech)

+## The Fourth Dimension: Science vs Pseudoscience

+## Tangibility: The Secret Sauce of cognitive accessibility

+## 'The Lion King' journey to accessibility

+## Can Software murder people by accident?

+## Public Shaming: Accessibility Crimes